terencezl/terencezl.github.io/_posts/2023-12-27-pools-and-pipeline-with-tokio-part-i.md

 res_all = [1, 1, 1, 1, 2, 2, 2, 2]
 ```

 If you don't care about the results, but just would like to process through tasks where internally work is done.
-You could use a [`TaskTracker`](https://docs.rs/tokio-util/0.7.10/tokio_util/task/task_tracker/struct.TaskTracker.html).
+You could use a [`TaskTracker`](https://docs.rs/tokio-util/0.7.10/tokio_util/task/task_tracker/struct.TaskTracker.html) to avoid the extra complexity of spawning the join task.

 ### Full Program